gcallah/Rationalism/md/HyperCritical.md

-"Political correctness is communist propaganda writ small... the purpose is not to persuade or convince, not to inform, but to humiliate; and therefore, the less it correspond to reality the better."
+"Political correctness is communist propaganda writ small... the purpose is not to persuade or convince, not to inform, but to humiliate; and therefore, the less it corresponds to reality the better."
 — Theodore Dalrymple

 The charge of "whataboutism" is *not* a way of replying to a critic.
 It is a way of *ignoring* the critic.
 Look: